 This May, the NHSA is leading a Northern Innovation Tour to Tel Aviv, Israel, bringing the North’s world-class health and life science sector to the global stage, alongside 15 leading academics and healthcare professionals from our member organisations.

 The delegation wouldn’t have been possible without the support of our co-hosts – the UK Israel Tech Hub and the Israeli Foreign Trade Administration.

 It comes three years since our last in person visit to Israel’s leading life science and technology event, Biomed, in 2019, after which the COVID-19 pandemic halted international travel.
 Yet during that time, collaboration has grown stronger between the North of England and Israel, despite the challenges of the pandemic.

-Here, Ronit Applebaum, Healthcare Innovation Lead at the UK Israel Tech Hub and Ofer Fohrer, Minister, Head of Economic and Trade Mission to the UK from the Embassy of Israel, London, and NHSA Cluster Development Manager, Dr Ben Martyn, explore how the NHSA and Israel are working together to tackle major global healthcare challenges through innovation.
+Here, Ronit Applebaum, Healthcare Innovation Lead at the UK Israel Tech Hub and Ofer Fohrer, Minister, Head of Economic and Trade Mission to the UK from the Embassy of Israel, London, join NHSA Cluster Development Manager, Dr Ben Martyn, to explore how the NHSA and Israel are working together to tackle major global healthcare challenges through innovation.